Bruno K

 Bruno Kiggundu (born 21 July 1992), professionally known as Bruno K, is a Ugandan musician, guitarist, actor and social advocate.

-He rose to prominence after finishing second in the Airtel Trace Music Stars competition and later gained popularity with his breakout singles such as Faridah, One for the Road, and Omuwala.
-Bruno is recognized for his smooth vocals, guitar-playing skills, and lyrical storytelling, often inspired by personal experiences.
+He rose to prominence after finishing second in the Airtel Trace Music Stars competition and later released singles such as Faridah, One for the Road, and Omuwala.
+Bruno is recognized for his vocals, guitar-playing skills, and lyrical storytelling, often inspired by personal experiences.

 Early life and education

-Bruno K was born on July 21, 1992, to Mr. Donovan Kiggundu and Mrs. Cissy Kasozi in Namulonge, Wakiso District, Uganda.
+Bruno K was born on July 21, 1992, to Donovan Kiggundu (father) and Cissy Kasozi (mother) in Namulonge, Wakiso District, Uganda.
 He is the second of three children and the only boy.
-He attended Kitante Primary School and Kazinga Parents School for his primary education before joining Seroma Christian High School and later Naggalama SS for his O-level and A-level education.
+He attended Kitante Primary School and Kazinga Parents School for his primary education before joining Seroma Christian High School and later St. Joseph's Senior Secondary School Naggalama for his O-level and A-level education respectively.
 He later pursued a bachelor's degree in Journalism and Mass Communication at Ndejje University, where his music journey began.

 Career

 Music

-Throughout his school years, Bruno was actively involved in music, dance, and drama.
+Throughout his school years, Bruno participated in school music, dance, and drama activities.
 He began his professional music career in university after forming the Pearl Music band with four friends.
 He was later discovered by MC Kats while performing at Centenary Park, who encouraged him to join the Airtel Trace Music Stars competition.
 Bruno finished as the runner-up in the Ugandan edition, which marked the start of his professional journey.